Independent African news, markets, culture and politics.

 DAILY POST, TVC reporters emerge best journalists in Ogun

-The Nigeria Union of Journalists, Ogun State Council, has honored outstanding journalists at its 2025 annual press week award and dinner night, tagged “Asale Asa: Journaliganza.”
-Gift Oba, a correspondent for Media Talk Africa in Ogun State, and Kazeem Olowe of Television Continental (TVC), emerged as the best print/online/broadcast journalists of the year.
+The Nigeria Union of Journalists (NUJ) Ogun State Council honored outstanding journalists at its 2025 annual Press Week award and dinner night, themed “Asale Asa: Journaliganza.”
+The ceremony, held on Friday, recognized Gift Oba, a correspondent for Media Talk Africa in Ogun State, and Kazeem Olowe of Television Continental (TVC) as the best print/online and broadcast journalists of the year.
+Oba’s award highlighted his in‑depth investigative reports, including “Overcrowded, Overlooked: Inside Ogun Correctional Centre Crisis” and “How House Agents Milk ‘House Hunters’ Dry in Ogun,” which the council praised for their exceptional journalistic skill.

-The event featured a fashion parade with traditional attires styled by the Egbaliganza, which added a unique cultural element to the ceremony.
-In his remarks, NUJ Chairman Akinwale Olarenwaju emphasized that the awards acknowledged the dedication and exceptional skills of journalists in the state.
-He expressed gratitude to the state government, dignitaries, and council members for their support, pledging that the council would continue to grow and promote quality journalism.
+The event featured a fashion parade showcasing traditional attire styled by the Egbaliganza, adding a unique cultural element to the proceedings.
+NUJ Chairman Akinwale Olarenwaju, in his remarks, emphasized that the awards acknowledge the dedication and exceptional abilities of journalists in the state.
+He thanked the state government, dignitaries, and council members for their support and pledged that the council would continue to grow and promote quality journalism.

 Scroll to Top